 Gardener accountability and policy enforcement

 Gardeners are responsible for following the garden guidelines and meeting all deadlines.
 Staff and volunteer garden stewards will regularly monitor plots throughout the year.
-If a gardener is not following the garden guidelines, staff will send a reminder.
+If a gardener is not following the garden guidelines, staff will notify them.

-*Guidelines are available in Nepali and Spanish.
+*Guidelines are available in Nepali, Spanish and Japanese.
 To request a copy or translation to another language, please contact gardenmail@BeavertonOregon.gov or call 503-526-2665.